 To reserve a park facility, please submit the Park Reservation Request Form to the Front Desk (firstname.lastname@example.org) at the City office, 10246 N Canyon Road, Cedar Hills, Utah, 84062.
 Phone 801-785-9668, ext.
 100, for more information.

 4425 W. Cedar Hills Drive

-- Pavilion (six picnic tables, barbeque grills, electricity, playground)
+- Pavilion (six 8-foot picnic tables, barbeque grills, electricity, playground)

 - Volleyball Court (net is provided)

 - Pavilion (four 8-ft. picnic tables, large barbeque grill)

 3955 W. Cedar Hills Drive